surma/surma.dev/content/things/c-to-webassembly.md

 </script>
 ```

-Running this you should see a very happy `15` in the DevTools console, which is indeed the sum of all the number from 1 to 5.
+When running this you should see a very happy `15` in the DevTools console, which is indeed the sum of all the number from 1 to 5.

 ## Conclusion

 You made it to the end.
 Congratiualtions!
 Again, if you feel a bit overwhelmed, that’s okay: **This is not required reading.
 You do not need to understand all of this to be a good web developer or even to make good use of WebAssembly.** But I did want to share this journey with you as it really makes you appreciate all the work that a project like [Emscripten] does for you.
-At the same time, it gave me an understanding of how small purely computational modules can be.
+At the same time, it gave me an understanding of how small purely computational WebAssembly modules can be.
 The Wasm module for the array summing ended up at just 230 bytes, _including an allocator for dynamic memory_.
 Compiling the same code with Emscripten would yield 100 bytes of WebAssembly accompanies by 11K of JavaScript glue code.
 It took a lot of work to get there, but there might be situations where it is worth it.

 [emscripten]: https://emscripten.org
 [webassembly]: https://webassembly.org